bhaskar-kamble/udacity-project-clean-code-principles/README.md

 **Running churn_script_logging_and_tests.py**

-This files contains the tests for the input functions in churn_library.py.
-There are two options to run the tests in this file:
+This file contains the unit tests for the input functions in churn_library.py.
+There are two options to run the tests in this file, one using the `python` command and one with `pytest`:

 * `python churn_script_logging_and_tests.py` from the terminal in the project folder.
 This will run the different tests in the script and save the log messages and errors, if any, in logs/churn_library.log.